-Myers added that even simple practices such as blood tests at a lab — the kinds of services that don’t vary much in quality from one provider to the next — can routinely cost up to “two-to-three times” at those big hospitals.
+Meyers added that even simple practices such as blood tests at a lab — the kinds of services that don’t vary much in quality from one provider to the next — can routinely cost up to “two-to-three times” at those big hospitals.

 “When you factor that in, you can see the immense increased to health insurance and consumers,” he said.
 “That’s partly what’s driving up the premiums and deductibles.”

-Myers said he thinks one step in the right direction would be for Vermont’s health care committees to include lawmakers who have medical expertise.
+Meyers said he thinks one step in the right direction would be for Vermont’s health care committees to include lawmakers who have medical expertise.